ClinicalTrials.Veeva

 About

-Deep brain stimulation (DBS) has become a cornerstone therapy for advanced Parkinson's disease (PD), demonstrating superior outcomes compared with best medical treatment in randomized clinical trials.
-By delivering adjustable electrical stimulation to key basal ganglia targets, DBS effectively improves tremor, rigidity, bradykinesia, and motor fluctuations, while also reducing dopaminergic medication requirements.
-The success of DBS, however, depends not only on precise surgical targeting but also on careful patient selection, multidisciplinary planning, and structured long-term follow-up care.
+Deep brain stimulation (DBS) has become a cornerstone therapy for advanced Parkinson's disease (PD), showing superior outcomes over best medical treatment in randomized clinical trials.
+By delivering adjustable electrical stimulation to key basal ganglia targets, DBS improves tremor, rigidity, bradykinesia, and motor fluctuations, while also reducing dopaminergic medication requirements.
+Its success, however, depends not only on precise surgical targeting but also on careful patient selection, multidisciplinary planning, and structured long-term follow-up.

-Epidemiological data indicate that in Italy, PD affects nearly 176,000 individuals, of whom approximately 2-4.5% are potential candidates for DBS.
-A national survey conducted by the Italian Neurosurgery Society (SINch) revealed marked heterogeneity in surgical approaches, target selection, and team composition across DBS centers, mirroring similar international variability.
-However, clear national indications and guidelines have not yet been established in Italy.
+In Italy, PD affects nearly 176,000 individuals, of whom an estimated 2-4.5% are potential candidates for DBS.
+A national survey conducted by the Italian Neurosurgery Society (SINch) revealed marked heterogeneity in surgical approaches, target selection, and team composition across DBS centers-reflecting similar international variability.
+Yet, clear national indications and guidelines have not been established.
 To address this gap, we conducted an expert consensus using the Delphi methodology.

 Full description

-Deep brain stimulation (DBS) has become a cornerstone therapy for advanced Parkinson's disease (PD), consistently demonstrating superior outcomes compared with best medical treatment in randomized clinical trials.
+Deep brain stimulation (DBS) has become a cornerstone therapy for advanced Parkinson's disease (PD), consistently showing superior outcomes over best medical treatment in randomized clinical trials.
 By delivering adjustable electrical stimulation to specific basal ganglia targets, DBS provides sustained improvement in cardinal motor symptoms such as tremor, rigidity, and bradykinesia, while also mitigating motor fluctuations and dyskinesias.
-In addition, DBS often allows for a substantial reduction in dopaminergic medication requirements, thereby decreasing treatment-related side effects and improving quality of life.
-Despite these benefits, the success of DBS depends not only on accurate surgical targeting but also on careful patient selection, multidisciplinary planning, and long-term postoperative follow-up.
+It often enables a substantial reduction in dopaminergic medication requirements, thereby decreasing treatment-related side effects and improving quality of life.
+Nonetheless, the success of DBS relies not only on accurate surgical targeting but also on careful patient selection, multidisciplinary planning, and long-term follow-up.

-Epidemiological data suggest that in Italy nearly 176,000 individuals are living with PD, of whom an estimated 2-4.5% may be suitable candidates for DBS.
-Nonetheless, the effective implementation of this therapy remains challenging.
-A national survey conducted by the Italian Neurosurgery Society (SINch) highlighted a high degree of heterogeneity among Italian DBS centers, particularly regarding surgical approaches, target selection, perioperative protocols, and team composition.
-Such variability reflects similar patterns observed internationally, but in Italy it is compounded by the absence of nationally endorsed guidelines or standardized care pathways.
-This lack of uniformity can lead to differences in access, indications, and clinical outcomes, raising concerns about equity of care and optimal resource allocation across the national healthcare system.
+In Italy, PD affects nearly 176,000 individuals, of whom an estimated 2-4.5% may be suitable candidates for DBS.
+Despite this, effective implementation remains challenging.
+A national survey by the Italian Neurosurgery Society (SINch) revealed marked heterogeneity among DBS centers, particularly in surgical approaches, target selection, perioperative protocols, and team composition.
+While such variability mirrors international patterns, in Italy it is compounded by the absence of nationally endorsed guidelines or standardized care pathways.
+This lack of uniformity risks inequities in access, indications, and outcomes, raising concerns about quality of care and resource allocation within the national healthcare system.

-In this context, the development of clear, evidence-based, and widely accepted recommendations is of paramount importance.
-Standardized indications and procedural frameworks would support clinicians in patient selection, harmonize surgical practice, and guide multidisciplinary teams in delivering high-quality long-term care.
-Moreover, such guidelines would facilitate benchmarking across centers, promote training and education, and ultimately ensure that all eligible patients have equitable access to state-of-the-art treatment.
+Developing clear, evidence-based recommendations is therefore of paramount importance.
+Standardized indications and procedural frameworks would support patient selection, harmonize surgical practice, and guide multidisciplinary teams in delivering high-quality long-term care.
+Moreover, national guidelines would facilitate benchmarking across centers, promote training and education, and ensure equitable access to state-of-the-art treatment for all eligible patients.

 To address these needs, we convened a panel of Italian experts in functional neurosurgery.
-Using the Delphi consensus methodology, we sought to systematically gather, refine, and integrate expert opinions on the key aspects of DBS therapy for PD, with the goal of establishing practical, consensus-based recommendations tailored to the Italian healthcare setting.
+Using the Delphi consensus methodology, we systematically gathered, refined, and integrated expert opinions on key aspects of DBS therapy for PD, with the aim of establishing practical, consensus-based recommendations tailored to the Italian healthcare setting.

 Enrollment